kparc/kcc/README.md

  @b                  /vector of string pointers
 `N

- @`"ken iverson"     /spaces in names, why not.
+ @`"ken iverson"     /spaces in names, why not?
 `n
 ```